All Episodes

 After years of being berated and shamed into getting mammograms, getting PSA tests, it costs a lot of money, they now tell us it's overstated.

-The American Cancer Society, says the New York Times, is quietly working on a message to put on its website early next year to emphasize screening for breast and prostate cancer, certain other cancers can come with a real risk of overtreating many small cancers while missing cancers that are deadly.
+The American Cancer Society, says the New York Times, is quietly working on a message to put on its website early next year to emphasize screening for breast and prostate cancer.

-Quietly working on a message to put on its website early next year to emphasize that early screening can come with a real risk of overtreating many small cancers.
+Quietly working on a message to put on its website early next year to emphasize that early screening can come with a real risk of over-treating many small cancers.

 Now, that's October 21st.

-Translate this for you.
+I translate this for you.

-Back in October 21st, the American Cancer Society was all for the notion that uh you don't need to get all that many tests here.
+Back in October 21st, the American Cancer Society was all for the notion that you don't need to get all that many tests here.

-Those early tests sometimes are just bad.
+Those early tests, sometimes it's just bad.

-Jump fast forward to yesterday, where this panel of government experts says we're going to raise the age for mammograms that we're going to pay for from age 40 to 50.
+Jump fast forward to yesterday where this panel of government experts says we're going to raise the age for mammograms that we're going to pay for from age 40 to 50.

 And the American Cancer Society comes out and has a cow about it.